Member of the European Parliament

-A member of the European Parliament (MEP) is a person who has been elected to serve as a popular representative in the European Parliament.
+A Member of the European Parliament (MEP) is a person who has been elected to serve as a popular representative in the European Parliament.

-When the European Parliament (then known as the Common Assembly of the ECSC) first met in 1952, its members were directly appointed by the governments of member states from among those already sitting in their own national parliaments.
-Since 1979, however, MEPs have been elected by direct universal suffrage.
-Earlier European organizations that were a precursor to the European Union did not have MEPs.
+When the European Parliament (then known as the Common Assembly of the European Coal and Steel Community) first met in 1952, its members were directly appointed by the governments of member states from among those already sitting in their own national parliaments.
+Since 1979, however, MEPs have been elected by direct universal suffrage every five years.
 Each member state establishes its own method for electing MEPs – and in some states this has changed over time – but the system chosen must be a form of proportional representation.
 Some member states elect their MEPs to represent a single national constituency; other states apportion seats to sub-national regions for election.

-They are sometimes referred to as delegates.
-They may also be known as observers when a new country is seeking membership of the European Union.
+There may also be non-voting observers when a new country is seeking membership of the European Union.

 Election

 From 1 January 2007, when Romania and Bulgaria joined the EU, there were 785 MEPs, but their number was reduced to 736 at the elections in 2009.
 With effect from the elections held in May 2014 the number had risen to 751.
 This has been reduced to 705 members after the withdrawal of the United Kingdom from the European Union in January 2020, with each member state now having at least six and at most 96 MEPs.
+From the 2024 elections, there will be 720 members.

 Elections are held once every five years, on the basis of universal suffrage.
 There is no uniform voting system for the election of MEPs; rather, each member state is free to choose its own system, subject to three restrictions: